 Through the use of fairy tales and ancient legends, students are introduced to a variety of historical and social science concepts in a non-abstract, story-format.

-The children are introduced to both foreign languages orally for the first three years of study building on the research that identifies young children’s innate capacity to learn languages from the spoken word.
+The children are introduced to both second languages orally for the first three years of study building on the research that identifies young children’s innate capacity to learn languages from the spoken word.

 - Form and Free-hand Drawing